 As the initial step in the practicum assignment process, students are given an opportunity to review the list of available practicum placements, and to indicate placement preferences each winter semester.
-Lists and site descriptions are on the College's Web site.
-Placement preferences are considered, but cannot be guaranteed.
+Lists and site descriptions are on the practicum brochure found on the College of Psychology website (https://psychology.nova.edu/students/current-students.html).
+The two required practica must be completed within sites listed in the practicum brochure.
+Placement preferences are considered but cannot be guaranteed.
 UNDER NO CIRCUMSTANCES SHOULD STUDENTS SEEK A PLACEMENT ON THEIR OWN, NOR SHOULD THEY ATTEMPT TO CONTACT COMMUNITY SUPERVISORS TO DISCUSS PLACEMENTS WITHOUT THE ADVICE AND CONSENT OF THE DIRECTOR OF CLINICAL TRAINING.
 Only in extraordinary circumstances will students be permitted to accept a practicum in a setting where they are currently or were recently employed.
 The Director of Clinical Training is responsible for final assignments.
 Elective practicum placements will be offered on the basis of availability.